full-stack-bcn/problem-sets/javascript.md

 1. Write a document with many elements in the body and remove the first 5 from it using a script.
 (The ``remove`` method removes it from the DOM.)

+1. Write a function that receives an integer from 1 to 1000 and it converts it to a Roman Numeral.

 Arrays
 ------